AdvancedThreatAnalytics/threat-analytics-search/README.md

 By default, the extension uses a configuration file hosted in this repository, but it can be configured to fetch it from any URL.

-If needed, configuration files can be encrypted using AES-CSC.
+Configuration files can be encrypted using AES-CBC.
 You would then provide the decryption key in the extension settings.

 Optionally, there is a setting to automatically re-fetch the configuration file once a week.

-### Search providers
+### Search Providers

-For each search provider, the extension will generate an item in the context menu, so that provider can be used to search the selected texts.
+For each Search Provider, the extension will generate an item in the context menu, so it can be used to search the selected texts.

 > There are two types of search providers:
 >
-> - GET providers, that will perform the search by opening the provider's site in a new tab (where the result will be shown).
+> - GET Providers, that will perform the search by opening the provider's site in a new tab (where the result will be shown).
-> - POST providers, that will perform the search by executing a POST request (on the provider's server) and show the result in a dialog.
+> - POST Providers, that will perform the search by executing a POST request (on the provider's server) and show the result in a dialog.

 The extension also adds "groups" to the context menu.
 Clicking on these items will conduct the search using several search providers at the same time.